 Schedule of Merit Increases: Merit pay will be suspended through June 30, 2024.

-Eligibility: Except as excluded below in Sections 26.2.3, all bargaining-unit members, exclusive of Associate Lecturers/Clinical Associate Lecturers hired after this agreement is ratified, shall be eligible for merit increases, including but not limited to the following:
+Eligibility: Except as excluded below in Sections 26.2.3, all bargaining-unit membersshall be eligible for merit increases, including but not limited to the following:

 Those funded through a grant, contract or trust fund, provided that sufficient funds are available in the account in accordance with Article 30.2.